dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ### @attributes

-Elements can capture and render additional attributes in addition to the elements's declared parameters using the `@attributes` Razor directive.
+Elements can capture and render additional attributes in addition to the element's declared parameters using the `@attributes` Razor directive.
 This scenario is useful when defining an element that supports a variety of customizations.

 In the following example, additional attributes are captured in a dictionary and then applied onto the `<input>` element when the element is rendered: